My Family Arrives On Carnival Paradise, July 2012

 on a Summer Cruise, July 2012

 How many days do you want to spend on vacation?
-Or, how many days can you afford?
+How many days can you afford?

 You can generally find 3-day, 4-day, 5-day, 7-day and even longer cruises heading to the Caribbean.
 What you should expect is that the longer the cruise, the more you will pay.